SaiHarshaK/CTF/General_Tips.md

 Be thorough with Linux commands like grep,file,strings,uniq,sed,awk.

-Set up to run VMs so that you can use Windows or linux or whatever the problem requires / u prefer.
+Set up to run VMs so that you can use Windows or linux or (whatever the problem requires) / (u prefer).